 CloudFormation vs. Scripting

 When it comes to OS and software configurations, CloudFormation is better than scripting.
 It can orchestrate the provisioning of resources, and it can understand AWS services natively.
 Common situations –– like waiting, retries, and acting on signals from other servers and applications –– are easy handled without having to write additional code.

 Using CloudFormation over scripting streamlines DevOps.
 You can more easily deploy/swap out a server, install software, and test.
 All of this is accomplished automatically right from your keyboard and browser.
 This technology makes managing a large topology simpler.

-Cloud Deployment Options
+Cloud Deployment Options for IaC

 IaC tools can be used to implement hybrid deployments with both on-premises and cloud servers.
 Some companies even use multiple clouds.
 But it is important to note that an exclusive topology deployed with single provider (over a multi-cloud strategy) has some advantages.

 First, the service offerings and management tools for each of the cloud providers are different.
 If you use a single provider, engineers only need to understand one platform.

 Second, a single provider gives you global management capabilities — such as the ability to control all of your servers from one dashboard.
 It can simplify identity and access management, and improve your ability to monitor and collect data on operations.

 Helix Core –– version control from Perforce –– works with any cloud provider.
 You can deploy it on AWS, Microsoft Azure, or Google Cloud Platform (GCP).
 Here’s an example of AWS deployment using CloudFormation as the infrastructure as code tool.

 Why Choose Helix Core and AWS Infrastructure as Code?